ItaConnell007/Code-Institute-Project-Two/README.md

 For the images I used [freepik](https://www.freepik.com/) for my icons and for my background image.

 ## Design / Wireframe
 This has  been one of the more basic designs that I have created, you can't over engineer a simple card game, so I didn't do that.
-Instead I made sure to really understand the functionalities of the game and the code.
+Instead I made sure to really understand the functionalities of the game and the code. <br>
-Of course, I brainstormed with my mentor regarding ideas of how I wanted my project to look like.
+Of course, I brainstormed with my mentor regarding ideas of how I wanted my project to look like. <br>
 In the end the end, I decided I love Mario and wanted this game to be Mario themed, I wanted a functional 12 card memory game, with an alert at the end with a reset function.
 This was the image which I showed my mentor of how I wanted my game to look like. <br>
 <br>